wencov/flight/README.md

 ## Assumptions:
-- The original dataset includes flight cancellations `CANCELLED = 1`, those cancelled flights are excluded from this delay analysis

 - *Major Origin/Destination Airports* are defined as airports with more than 100,000 annual inbound or outbound flights in 2015

+- *Big 4 Airlines* are American Airlines (AA), Delta Air Lines (DL), United Airlines (UA), Southwest Airlines (WN)

 - Flights are assumed to be `On-time` if `Arrival Delay` is less than 30 minutes

+- The original dataset includes flight cancellations `CANCELLED = 1`, those cancelled flights are excluded from this delay analysis

 - `DEPARTURE_DELAY` and `ARRIVAL_DELAY` in minutes are transformed such that any negative value is replaced by `0`, and `Null` value is replaced by `-1` for flights that did not arrive the destination; `ARRIVAL_DELAY` more than 30 minutes are futher aggregated by hours under `Arrival Delay in Hours` to further reduce cardinality